AppLaunch/jackie/README.md

 -------

 Jackie is Copyright © 2013 Firebase.
-It is free software, and may be redistributed under the terms specified in the MIT-LICENSE file.
+It is free software, and may be redistributed under the terms specified in the LICENSE.txt file.